 - 1/4 cup of sour cream

 - 1/2 teaspoon black pepper

 - salt to taste

 - When they’re cooked through, the fork should easily slide into the potatoes with no resistance, and the potatoes should almost, but not totally, fall apart.

 - Bake them in a 350-degree oven and heat until butter is melted and potatoes are warmed through.

-Note: When making this dish a day or two in advance, take it out of the fridge about 2 to 3 hours before serving time.
+- Note: When making this dish a day or two in advance, take it out of the fridge about 2 to 3 hours before serving time.
 Bake in a 350-degree oven for about 20 to 30 minutes or until warmed through.

 Amount Per Serving: Calories: 581Total Fat: 35gSaturated Fat: 22gTrans Fat: 1gUnsaturated Fat: 10gCholesterol: 96mgSodium: 433mgCarbohydrates: 62gFiber: 6gSugar: 5gProtein: 9g